MI2CAST/causalBuilder/documentation.md

 If the checkbox is not checked and if the type of annotation _(i.e., mod, mod+red, mod+pos, mod+pos+res)_ is not selected, the terms will not appear in the VSM-sentence.

 #### 1.4 Adding experimental setups(s), reference(s) and evidence
 A causal statement has at least 1 references and/or evidence, but can also have more.
-A source entity and a target entity can have 0, 1 or many experimental setup defined.
+A source entity and a target entity can have 0, 1 or many experimental setups defined.
 Consequently, indicate the number of *reference* and *evidence* metadata wished to annotate by entering a number or by using the arrow on the right side of the box.
 By default, the amount is set to zero for experimental setup and to 1 for reference and evidence.

 <img src="{{site.url}}/images/documentation/reference_evidence.gif" id="gif" alt="Annotation of one reference and zero evidence" />

+The VSM-sentence "template" is progressively built as the annotations are selected.
-When a checkbox is checked, a type selected or a number added in the reference/evidence, see that the VSM box is automatically updated to insert the blocks of information that you will annotate.
+When a checkbox is checked, a type selected or a number added in the reference/evidence/experimental setup, you can see that the VSM box is automatically updated to insert the blocks of information to be annotated.

 ### 2. Fill the VSM template
 Click on a VSM-term and start typing the identifier or the name of the annotation.
-When the corresponding match appear, select the appropriate annotation term and click on it or press ENTER.
+When the corresponding match appears, select the appropriate annotation term and click on it or press ENTER.
 Fill the other annotations accordingly.

 <img src="{{site.url}}/images/documentation/fill_vsm.gif" id="gif" alt="A causal statement filled in a VSM-box" />

 ### 3. Download the causal statement in the desired format
-CausalBuilder generates a causal-json file and will soon generate a [mitab2.8](http://psicquic.github.io/MITAB28Format.html) file as well.
+The causalBuilder generates a causal-json file and will soon support the export into a [mitab2.8](http://psicquic.github.io/MITAB28Format.html) format as well.
 All information filled in the VSM template generated will be translated accordingly in these file formats.